thomasboyt/jam-buds/README.md

 * The *API app* is the API server that powers the backend.
 * The *App app* (I know, I know) is the browser app, which is itself two pieces:
-    * The Vue browser app, which is deployed to a static hosting site/CDN
+    * The Vue browser app
     * A server that renders the Vue app.
 This is the web app the user actually hits directly (e.g. it's what's located at `jambuds.club`).
+It also hosts static assets for the client, which should be behind a CDN

 These two apps are deployed in isolation, and don't currently share any dependencies.
 This might change if I get lerna or something set up.